NREL/EnergyPlus/design/FY2024/NFP_VariableSpeedPIUs.md

 - **Cooling**: the fan is off unless the primary airflow rate falls under the minimum outdoor airflow rate (same case as in deadband).

-![Sequence of Operation of a VAV series FPB](vav_series_fpb.png) _Figure 2 - Sequence of Operation of a VAV series FPB According to ASHRAE Guideline 36_
+![Sequence of Operation of a VAV series FPB](vav_series_fpb.png)

+_Figure 2 - Sequence of Operation of a VAV series FPB According to ASHRAE Guideline 36_

 In summary, Figure 2 shows that VAV series FPB should operate as follows:
 - **Heating**: the fan should operate at the minimum airflow rate (fan minimum airflow rate or outdoor air minimum flow rate) until the maximum reheat discharge air temperature is reached, and then the airflow should be raised to meet the load.
-- **Deadband**: the fan shall operate at the minimum airflow rate (fan minimum airflow rate or outdoor air minimum flow rate)
+- **Deadband**: the fan shall operate at the minimum airflow rate (fan minimum airflow rate or outdoor air minimum flow rate).
 - **Cooling**: the fan air flow rate will be adjusted based on the primary airflow rate ratio (ratio of actual primary airflow rate to maximum airflow rate).

 PIU terminal currently don't have a maximum reheat air temperature input but is necessary to implement the Guideline 36 implementation.